Farshiya-25/Airbnb/README.md

-# Airbnb Data Analysis Project
+# Airbnb Data Analysis for Pricing and Occupancy Insights
 Welcome to the Airbnb Analysis project!
 This project focuses on analyzing Airbnb data to gain valuable insights into pricing variations, availability patterns, and location-based trends in the travel and property management domain.
 We use MongoDB Atlas, Python scripting, data preprocessing, and Power BI for data visualization to explore the data.

 # Project Objectives